NatalioF22/NatalioF22/README.md

-# Hello World!!
-This is Natalio Gomes.
+# Hello!!
+I'm Natalio Gomes.

 Welcome to my GitHub profile!
 I'm Natalio, and I'm passionate about coding, technology, and continuous learning.
 Feel free to explore my repositories and dive into the projects I've been working on.